Ohio Valley Wrestling: Gladiator Sports and Al Snow era (2018–2021)

 On April 6, 2018, it was announced that professional wrestler Al Snow was purchasing the promotion from Danny Davis, who was planning to retire but didn't want to shut the company down.
 On September 12, 2018, it was announced that Ohio Valley Wrestling would be merging with Top Notch Boxing, a major boxing promotion in Louisville, to form the Gladiator Sports Network.
 OVW's first event under the Gladiator Sports banner was the 1000th episode special of its television series on October 10, 2018, from Louisville's Fourth Street Live!.
 This was OVW's first ever live televised event and it was streamed on FITE TV.
-The event featured a tournament for the vacant OVW championship featuring both current and past stars as well as a tribute to the companies founders.
+The event featured a tournament for the vacant OVW championship featuring both current and past stars as well as a tribute to the company's founders.

 On October 29, 2018, the brand announced an international expansion of its wrestling school and television product to the European Market labeled OVW-EU.
 Most of the schools now affiliated with the OVW Brand outside the United States were formally with the "Al Snow Wrestling Academy" brand which was merged with OVW upon the purchase by Gladiator Sports.
 This expands Ohio Valley Wrestling to a total of 17 wrestling schools worldwide.
 An on-demand service, which will air past and current editions of the original American brand plus the possibility of a future OVW UK Brand, was also announced.
 The service would officially launch on the third week of March 2019 at a cost of $4.99 a month.